Types of Learning Style Models

 Innovative/Imaginative Learners – These learners prefer co-operative learning and brainstorming.
 They are interested in personal meaning and making connections.

 Analytic Learners – These learners prefer lectures and analysis of data.
-They are interested in acquiring facts in order to deepen their of concepts and processes.
+They are interested in acquiring facts in order to deepen their understanding of concepts and processes.

 Common Sense – These learners prefer concrete experiential learning activities.
 They are interested in how things work interested in how things work.